 Tea time, Hypatia B makes an appearance before we sit, Emma B gives us a brief bio of the real Hypatia, skips the gruesome death.
-Our newest bot makes the round during tea.
-Of course she knows details of each of us and takes time to inquire about our interests.
+Our newest bot makes the rounds during tea.

 She’s with Janah and me at the moment, “I was delighted to discover there is no superstition or religion in my new home.”

 “I’m Buddhist, not an exemplary one, but in general.
 Primarily because of my Shaolin training.”

 Hypatia B, “Yes a warrior class of Buddhists, although my program tells me there are mystics, ones you call Sensitives that can read intent and sense human presence they cannot see, and Contemplatives, who are scholars, much like myself.
 There is no God involved.”

 “No, we don’t do God, either in Shaolin or in our family.”

 “You have a large one, I find myself surrounded by unique women at every turn.
 My instructions are clear, I am to work with Oceane and Cassie, to observe and protect, otherwise help with the children.”